 To compare the background with the observations it is necessary to map the model state into observation space.
-The current operational observation operator, following Lindskog et al. (2000), first interpolates the NWP model horizontal and vertical wind components u, v and w to the observation location.
-The horizontal wind is then projected in the direction of the radar beam and projected onto the slant of the radar beam using, where φ is the radar azimuth angle clockwise from due north and θ is the beam center elevation angle.
-The elevation angle $\theta = \varepsilon + \alpha$ includes a correction term, α , that must be added to the measurement elevation angle ε .
-The correction term where h_r is the height of the radar above sea level, r is the range of the observation and a_e is the effective earth radius (1.3 times the actual earth radius) required to take account of the earth's curvature and the radar beam refraction (Doviak and Zrnic 1993).
+The current operational observation operator, following Lindskog et al. (2000), first interpolates the NWP model horizontal and vertical wind components u, v, and w to the observation location.
+The horizontal wind is then projected in the direction of the radar beam and projected onto the slant of the radar beam using where φ is the radar azimuth angle clockwise from due north and θ is the beam center elevation angle.
+The elevation angle $\theta = \varepsilon + \alpha$ includes a correction term α that must be added to the measurement elevation angle ε .
+The correction term where h_r is the height of the radar above sea level, r is the range of the observation, and a_e is the effective Earth radius (1.3 times the actual Earth radius) required to take account of Earth's curvature and the radar beam refraction (Doviak and Zrnić 1993).
 The correction term is not exact.
 The value of a_e is only valid in the international standard atmosphere.
 This simple operational observation operator does not account for the beam broadening or reflectivity weighting.
-Additionally, only the horizontal wind components are updated in the minimisation, the vertical 154 component of wind is ignored, which for small elevation angles should be acceptable.
-In addition 155 no information about hydrometeor fall speed is available to the assimilation system.
+Additionally, only the horizontal wind components are updated in the minimization, and the vertical component of wind is ignored, which for small elevation about hydrometeor fall speed is available to the assimilation system.

-$$v_r = (u\sin\phi + v\cos\phi)\cos(\theta) + w\sin(\theta), \tag{6}$$
+$$v{r} = (u\sin\phi + v\cos\phi)\cos(\theta) + w\sin(\theta), \qquad (6)$$

-$$\alpha = \tan^{-1}\left(\frac{r\cos(\varepsilon)}{r\sin(\varepsilon) + a_e + h_r}\right),\tag{7}$$
+$$\alpha = \tan^{-1} \left[\frac{r \cos(\varepsilon)}{r \sin(\varepsilon) + a_e + h_r} \right],$$ (7)

-156 This operational observation operator is used in the majority of results discussed in this article.
+This operational observation operator is used in the majority of results discussed in this article.

-157 2) AN IMPROVED OBSERVATION OPERATOR
+2) AN IMPROVED OBSERVATION OPERATOR

-158 An improved observation operator has been trialled in the operational system; it accounts for 159 some broadening of the beam (vertical only), as well as a reflectivity weighting.
-Both of these 160 processes are often ignored in operational DRW assimilation (Ge et al. 2010).
-This improved 161 observation operator is similar to the operator described by Xu and Wei (2013), although it differs 162 in some important details.
-The beam broadening model, W{bb} , takes the form, with $\theta_z = \theta - \theta_b$ where θ is the beam centre elevation as in equation (6), θ_b is the elevation within the beam and θ{3dB} is the half power bandwidth (angular range of the antenna pattern in which at least half of the maximum power is still emitted (Toomay and Hannen 2004)).
-For the reflectivity weighting, a climatological profile with height h is used,
+An improved observation operator has been trialled in the operational system; it accounts for some broadening of the beam (vertical only), as well as a reflectivity weighting.
+Both of these processes are often ignored in operational DRW assimilation (Ge et al. 2010).
+This improved observation operator is similar to the operator described by Xu and Wei (2013), although it differs in some important details.
+The beam broadening model W{bb} takes the form with $\theta_z = \theta - \theta_b$, where θ is the beam center elevation as in (6), θ_b is the elevation within the beam, and θ{3dB} is the half power bandwidth (angular range of the antenna pattern in which at least half of the maximum power is still emitted; Toomay and Hannen 2004).
+For the reflectivity weighting, a climatological profile with height h is used: